KBNLwikimedia/Wikidata-KB-Overview/README.md

 -- https://ja.wikipedia.org/wiki/Category:NTA%E8%AD%98%E5%88%A5%E5%AD%90%E3%81%8C%E6%8C%87%E5% AE%9A%E3%81%95%E3%82%8C%E3%81%A6%E3%81%84%E3%82%8B%E8%A8%98%E4%BA%8B
 In summary: via Wikidata our NTA is used as an authority in 100,000 Wikipedia articles in many languages. (but not Dutch!)

-### From Wikidata to the DBNLa - P723
+### d) From Wikidata to the DBNLa - P723
-DBNLa in Wikidata
+Persons in Wikidata with anDBNLa-id
 - Everything mentioned above for the NTA applies analogously to the DBNLa
 - DBNLa in Wikidata: https://www.wikidata.org/wiki/Property:P723
 - Persons in Wikidata with a DBNLa ID: https://w.wiki/869Y